Ed-Fi-Alliance-OSS/Project-Tanager/docs/LOGGING.md

   * Includes anonymized HTTP request payloads for debugging integration problems.

-> [!TIP] Anonymized Payloads When vendor API clients encounter data integration
+> [!TIP] Anonymized Payloads
+> When vendor API clients encounter data integration
-> failures, the support teams often want to know what payload failed, and this
+> failures, the support teams often want to know about the failed payload, and this
 > information is not always readily available from the maintainers of the client
 > application.
 Providing anonymized payloads meets the support need "half way"
 > in that the system administrator and/or a support team member can see